t83714/opa-workshop/tutorial2.md

 - VSCode:
   - https://code.visualstudio.com/download
   - You will need vscode to debug provided test cases using [provided launch configurations](./.vscode/launch.json).
+  - For windows users, if you use WSL and had any issue with VS code debugging, you probably want to try the [Vscode insider version](https://code.visualstudio.com/insiders/)

 ### Install NPM package